 Humphry Slocombe is an ice cream shop that’s famous for using ingredients like bacon, chilies, prosciutto, mushrooms, and even foie gras, so of course I had to check it out when I was in San Francisco a while back.
 Their signature flavor is “Secret Breakfast”, made with bourbon and corn flakes.
 The name alone is fantastic!

 I have to tell you two things about this ice cream.
 First, I hate all types of whiskey, including bourbon.
 I sort of forced myself to try it because it’s their most popular flavor — they sell four times as much of it as anything else, and it’s one of the few flavors that’s always on their rotating list.
 And second, it may well be my favorite ice cream of all time.
-I’ve made it at home several times now I can’t get enough of it!
+I’ve made it at home several times now and I can’t get enough of it!

 Jake Godby, the pastry chef and co-owner behind this flavor, has managed to bring out the oak and vanilla flavors from the bourbon and pair them perfectly with the flavors in corn flakes and brown sugar.
 It’s a truly unbelievable combination, even if you don’t like bourbon — trust me.